luca-martial/luca-martial.github.io/_pages/about.md

 **Interests**: Public Health Data Science, areas of Population Health Surveillance & Urban Systems Modelling.

-Currently working as a research assistant under the supervision of [Erica Moodie](http://www.ericamoodie.com), Associate Professor of Biostatistics at McGill University.
-Work revolves around simulation study to evaluate statistical tools for adaptive treatment strategies as well as preparing Biostatistics course content using wearable and historical weather data.
+Currently a visiting scientist at Cambridge University.
+Working as part of the Public Health Modelling group (MRC Epidemiology Unit), exploring the use of street view imaging data and deep learning technology to model travel behaviours in lower- and middle-income countries.
+Concurrently working on a project evaluating statistical tools for adaptive treatment strategies under the supervision of [Erica Moodie](http://www.ericamoodie.com), Professor of Biostatistics at McGill University.

 **Languages**: Python, R, SQL, Bash

 **Background**: BSc.
 Exercise Science, Concordia University (Canada).
-Past research experiences in Sports Science & Childhood Disability.
+Past research experiences in sports science & childhood disability policy.

 ------